rrra/www/content/post/2017/the-doctor-is-in-podcast-episode-44.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "The Doctor Is In Podcast Episode 44"
+title = "The Doctor is In: Coaxial Cable vs Balanced Lines" aliases = [ "/post/2017/11/24/the-doctor-is-in-podcast-episode-44" ]
 +++
 Learn about the advantages of various types of feed lines in the [Coaxial Cable vs Balanced Lines](https://www.blubrry.com/arrl_the_doctor_is_in/28796716/coaxial-cable-vs-balanced-lines/)